robertlemmen/p6bench/README.md

 ### 04-backend

 This emulates a service-oriented backend by setting up multiple servers that communicate over a HTTP-like protocol.
 It involves concurrency, promises, network I/O and text processing.
-This benchmark is broken for many versions of perl 6 and gives unstable resutls for older ones.
-It probably only makes sense from 2018.09 onwards.
-Any help on getting a comparable benchmark that works across versions welcome!
+This benchmark is currently broken and very unreliable, any help welcome.

 ## Results